soasada/undertow-vuejs/README.md

 `export APP_ENV=test && java -jar backend/target/backend-0.0.1.jar`

+**NOTE:** There is a script to deploy locally (_deploy.sh_), **use it for development only!**.

 ## Remember to add to router the routes of vue-router in order to avoid 404.

+## Manifesto

+Welcome to the basics.
+You don't need a backend framework or an ORM to be able to make web applications, **why not plain java?**.
+_"Don't reinvent the wheel"_ they say, and you pick a framework, now you have a bicycle with: a washing machine, an embedded microwave and a neon light beacon, a very cool bicycle!.

+**Wait a moment... why are you saying this about frameworks?**

+The problem isn't frameworks, it's us (developers). **Try to learn the basics first, later learn a framework**.
+Learn things like OOP, FP, HTTP, client-server model, plain SQL, VMs, containers... and then, when you know these things, when you are tired of doing these things without no help, when you are tired of doing repetitive things only then, take a framework.

+Many of the problems that you are going to have with a framework, is due to the lack of knowledge of the framework itself or **the basics**.
+Soon you will have a good amount of spaghetti code unmaintainable, with some modules of your project that fits the _"framework boundaries"_ and others that use hacks to fit these boundaries with your knowledge of the language, resulting in performance issues, cryptic errors, updating problems, slow development and more...